nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         - More steps involved for the user to take a module.
 - **Alternative 2:** User indicates the year and semester when adding the module to the tracker.
     - Pros:
-        - Easier for the user to take a module as there are less steps involved.
+        - Easier for the user to take a module as there are fewer steps involved.
     - Cons:
         - The `add` command will contain many arguments, which might make it difficult for users to remember.